David Sacks: Yammer

-In 2008, Yammer launched the first Enterprise Social Network, a secure solution for internal corporate communication and collaboration, winning the grand prize at TechCrunch50 conference.
+In 2008, Yammer launched the first enterprise social network, a secure solution for internal corporate communication and collaboration, winning the grand prize at TechCrunch50 conference.
 According to Social Capital, Yammer's viral approach made it among the fastest-growing Software-as-a-Service (SaaS) companies in history, exceeding eight million enterprise users in just four years.
 Yammer received approximately $142 million in funding from venture capital firms such as Charles River Ventures, Founders Fund, Emergence Capital Partners, and Goldcrest Investments.

 In July 2012, Microsoft acquired Yammer for $1.2 billion as a core part of its cloud/social strategy.

 Zenefits

 In December 2014, Sacks made a "major investment" in Zenefits.
 In January 2016, Zenefits' board asked him to step in as interim CEO amidst mounting regulatory issues and financial underperformance.
-The outgoing CEO, founder Parker Conrad, said he was unfairly forced out and likened Sacks' actions to a "coup"; Y Combinator co-founder Paul Graham added that Sacks' behavior was "the worst case of an investor maltreating a founder that I’ve ever heard, and I’ve heard practically all of them."
+The outgoing CEO, founder Parker Conrad, said he was unfairly forced out and likened Sacks' actions to a "coup."

 Over the next year, Sacks negotiated a resolution with insurance regulators across the US, receiving praise for "righting the ship".
 Sacks also revamped Zenefits' product line with an initiative he named "Z2", introducing a SaaS business model.
 Shortly after, PC Magazine noted that Zenefits had become "the best HR software on the market," while Buzzfeed reported the company was losing over $200 million annually.
 After just 10 months in the role, Sacks was succeeded by former Ooyala CEO Jay Fulcher.